Chapter 1 - The Last Sun Day

 “Daddy!” a small voice shrieked from a chair at the kitchen table.
 It was his youngest daughter, Little Mae, only six years old.
 She beamed at him with bright blue eyes while she played with her yellow toy duck.

 Xander pulled out his backpack and reached in.
-He rummaged around for a moment, then acted like something had caught his hand and reeled back in pretend pain.
-The girls screamed playfully, then laughed.
+He rummaged around inside, then acted like something had caught his hand and reeled back in pretend pain.
+The girls screamed playfully and laughed.

 “What kind of rock is that?”
 Kassie asked.

 “It’s not a rock.
 It’s a seashell called a wentletrap.
-Long before ocean acidification, tiny creatures would make their homes in these, and hundreds of them would wash up on the shore.”
+Long before ocean acidification, tiny creatures used to make their homes in these, and hundreds of them would wash up on the shore.”

 “Does it bite?”

-“It won’t bite,” he said and then chuckled.
+“It won’t bite,” he said, then chuckled.
 “This one has been abandoned.
 But if you listen closely, you can still hear the ocean waves inside.”

 Kassie took the shell from his palm and held it up to her ear.
 Her eyes grew wide.
 “I can hear, I think.
 I can hear it!”

 “Gimme!
 Gimme!”
-Little Mae said as she reached her small hands at her older sister.
-Kassie handed her the shell, and then she too placed it against her ear.
+Little Mae said, reaching her small hands toward her older sister.
+Kassie handed her the shell, and then she placed it against her ear.
 “Is the ocean stuck in there, Daddy?”

 “It’s not really the ocean,” he said.
 “Only an illusion.”